 15 Facts You Didn’t Know About Black History Month

-For 43 years, the U.S. has observed Black History Month in February as a month-long celebration honoring the contributions made by African-Americans in our country.
+The U.S. has observed Black History Month in February as a month-long celebration honoring the contributions made by African-Americans in our country.
 How well do you know this annual event?
 Here are some facts even history buffs may have missed.
 This is why Black History Month shouldn’t be a single month.

 The man with the plan